 Murder of Jessica Ridgeway

 On October 5, 2012, 10-year-old Jessica Ridgeway was abducted by Austin Sigg while walking to school in Westminster, Colorado.
 Sigg, 17, grabbed the girl as she walked by and pulled her into his car.
 He bound her arms and legs with zip ties and took her to his residence.
 Sigg carried Jessica to his bedroom.
-He forced her to change into a shirt and pair of shorts he set out in the bathroom.
-Rigg raped Jessica with a one to one and a half inch wooden cross.
+He forced her to change into a new shirt and pair of shorts.
+He confined her in his bedroom for several hours, cutting her hair, and making her watch a movie.
 He tried to strangle her with zip ties, but they did not have enough leverage so he tried strangling her with his hands.
 When he noticed that Jessica was still twitching and alive, he filled a bathtub with hot water and pushed her face into it, drowning the child.
 Sigg dismembered her body with a saw and razor blade, removing her head and limbs.
 Sigg also removed many or her internal organs and labeled them.
 He also kept her skull because it interested him.
 Before discarding the dismembered remains, Sigg inserted a one to one and a half-inch wooden cross inside her.
 He later claimed that he did this to make police believe a religious zealot had murdered the girl.
 He later told police that he was fulfilling a sexual fantasy.
 The killer had spent months planning the crime, searching the Internet for chloroform recipes and the “Top Ten Places People Get Abducted.”
 Four months before murdering Jessica, Sigg tried to kidnap a woman jogging by shoving a chloroform-soaked rag in her face.
 Unlike Jessica, she was able to get away.

 Murder of Danni Romig